shiladityab24/Git-SSH-Key-Setup/README.md

 ## Key configuration

+*##Note- always use 'cd' in cli whenever you want to open a folder*
 ### a.Run the command open ~/.ssh/config
 ### b.If the terminal responds saying that the file does not exist, run touch ~/.ssh/config to create a new file.
 ### c.Pastes these contents in the file: Host * AddkeysToAgent yes UseKeyChain yes IdentityFile ~/.ssh/id_rsa